Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Convex interpolation

 In this short section, we derive interpolation conditions for smooth, not necessarily convex, functions.
-Those conditions are also linearly Gram-representable, and can be used to obtain tight versions of~\eqref{Intro:dPEP} for non-convex optimization. \begin{definition} Let $L\in\R^{+}$.
-A differentiable function $f:\fdef$ is $L$-smooth, denoted by $f\in\mathcal{F}_{-L,L}(\E)$), if it satisfies the following condition for all $x,y\in\E$:
+Those conditions are also linearly Gram-representable and can be used to obtain tight versions of~\eqref{Intro:dPEP} for nonconvex optimization. \begin{definition} Let $L\in\R^{+}$.
+A differentiable function $f:\fdef$ is $L$-smooth, denoted by $f\in\mathcal{F}_{-L,L}(\E)$), if it satisfies the following condition $\forall x,y\in\E$: